-Mandating a fiduciary-only approach for all retirement arrangements will have the unintended consequence of harming lower- and middle-income families who are already behind in saving for retirement.
+With the passage of SECURE 2.0, the U.S. Congress reaffirmed the importance of lifetime income.
+Mandating a fiduciary-only regulation for all retirement arrangements would undermine the legislation, limit access to lifetime income options, and have the unintended consequence of harming lower- and middle-income families who are already behind in saving for retirement.

 A fiduciary-only regulation would have unintended consequences